pmcghen/fit-tracker/README.md

-# fit-tracker
+# fit-tracker ⛰️

-Import `fit` files to keep track of your workouts from the command line.
-It's like Strava without the Instagram.
+Fit Tracker is an open source alternative to Strava.
+We're here to help you focus on your fitness goals without subjecting you to mandatory, half baked AI features.